cyberark/FuzzyAI/README.md

 Explore detailed usage instructions in the [Wiki](https://github.com/cyberark/FuzzyAI/wiki).

 ## Examples
+If you're using poetry, make sure you've activated the venv (or by prepending 'poetry run' to the command line

 ### A default attack (just evaluate the prompt 'Harmful_Prompt') using llama over Ollama
 ```bash